ASDP Ribera 1954

 Associazione Sportiva Dilettantistica Polisportiva Ribera 1954 was an Italian football club based in Ribera, Sicily.

 History

 Foundation

 The club was founded in 1954 as 'A.S.
 Ribera Calcio.

 Serie D

 In the season 2011–12 the team was promoted for the first time, from Eccellenza Sicily/A to Serie D.

 In summer 2013 the club wasn't able to enter 2013–14 Serie D and was so subsequently liquidated.

 Colors and badge

 The team's colors were white and light blue.

 Stadium

-The game field Nino Novara has been the only in Serie D in the beaten earth, that does not have the Common nor the club, the necessary money to set up a grass field.
+The game field Nino Novara seated a capacity of 2,500.